gyulanemeth/bluefox.email/aws-concepts/aws-sns.md

 3. **Delivery Confirmation**: SNS can notify when emails are successfully delivered, providing validation for critical communications.

-4. **Rendering Failures**: SNS delivers notifications when emails encounter rendering problems, helping senders identify and fix formatting issues.
+4. **Format or Template Issues**: SNS delivers notifications when emails encounter format or template-related problems detected by SES (e.g., invalid content structures, template rendering failures), helping senders identify and fix these issues.

 This feedback loop is essential for maintaining a **healthy sender reputation** and optimizing email deliverability rates.